justkmode/Project-Portfolio-Website-for-Web-Designer-with-Next.js-AWS-S3-Terraform/README.md

 Project Description:  James Smith, a freelance web designer, wants to showcase his work and attract potential clients through an online portfolio.
 He has designed a modern, responsive single-page website using the Next.js framework.
 James requires this website to be hosted on a robust, scalable, and cost-effective platform.
 Additionally, the website needs to be highly available and deliver fast loading times for a global audience.

 Your Role: As a team of cloud engineers, your task is to deploy James's Next.js portfolio website on AWS using Infrastructure as Code (IaC) principles with Terraform.
-This project will give you hands-on experience with Terraform, S3, and CloudFront, mimicking a real-world deployment scenario.
+This project is a hands-on experience with Terraform, S3, and CloudFront, mimicking a real-world deployment scenario.

 Problem Statement
 James needs his portfolio website to be: